TomLent1/GHScrunch/README.md

 * The amended list of GHS classification and labelling for toxic chemicals (2011) by the National Institute of Environmental Research
 * [NIER GHS Main page](http://ncis.nier.go.kr/ghs/)
 * Downloaded from [this page](http://ncis.nier.go.kr/ghs/search/searchlist_view.jsp?seq=17)
-* Files are in GHS-kr/, output is in GHS-kr/output/
+* Files are in `GHS-kr/`, output is in `GHS-kr/output/`

 The document is in 한국어, with only substance names in English.
 Fortunately, it is straightforwardly structured and includes numeric GHS chapter references for hazard classes, and H-statement codes.
 I was able to confirm my understanding of the document using Google Translate.
-This program produces a table (CSV file) of substance names; CASRN; combined hazard class, category, and H-statements (in English); and M-factors.
+This program produces a table (CSV) of substance names; CASRN; combined hazard class, category, and H-statements (in English); and M-factors.
 It further produces a text file containing a list of all unique combined hazard class/category/H-statement fields that appear in the dataset.

 For reference, these are the hazard classes that are represented in the Korea GHS classification list.

-#### PHYSICAL HAZARDS:
+PHYSICAL HAZARDS:
 * Flammable gases
 * Gases under pressure
 * Flammable liquids